-- 4.4.3 All new or replacement windows on a Listed Building must meet the following criteria: - (i) All new or replacement windows must reflect the style, method of opening, materials and proportion of windows appropriate to the architectural style and period of the property or area, particularly as regards the proportion and pattern of glazing bars and astragals.
-Listed building consent is required where there is an alteration to design, material, and size, method of opening, proportions (including thickness), glazing, bars and removal of historic glass.
+- 5.4.3 All new or replacement windows on a listed building must meet the following criteria: - (iv) All new or replacement windows must reflect the style, method of opening, materials and proportion of windows appropriate to the architectural style and period of the property or area, particularly as regards the proportion and pattern of glazing bars and astragals.
+Listed building consent is required where there is an alteration to design, material, and size, method of opening, proportions (including thickness), glazing, bars and removal of historic glass. - (v) In respect of listed buildings, windows shall be of traditional materials, style, design, proportions and methods of opening. - (vi) All window alterations and replacements shall ensure the retention of all existing stone mullions and existing lintels, sills and window surrounds.

-- (ii) In respect of Listed Buildings, windows shall be of traditional materials, style, design, proportions and methods of opening. - (iii) All window alterations and replacements shall ensure the retention of all existing stone mullions and existing lintels, sills and window surrounds. - 4.4.4 Double glazing may be permitted on a Listed Building where it can be demonstrated that the glazing unit can be fitted into the original window frame or replacement window frame without changing their appearance (including thickness of surrounds and astragals) and without removal of any historic decorative glass.
+5.4.4 Double glazing may be permitted on a listed building where it can be demonstrated that the glazing unit can be fitted into the original window frame or replacement window frame without changing their appearance (including thickness of surrounds and astragals) and without removal of any historic decorative glass.